johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

+NOTE: If you plan on installing Linux, consider keeping a small Windows partition, for easy access to firmware files for the Intel "Integrated Sensor Hub".
+This hub requires proprietary firmware that is not upstreamed to Linux, but fortunately it's easy to copy-paste into Linux if you have the files (see ISH Workaround below).

 All major functionality is working in recent versions of kernel & firmware, with some simple config updates.
 Distros that favor older versions of these for general stability may take a few more months to receieve the necessary changes.